miladyboy/wingman/tasks/Tasks.md

 - [ ] Improve security of the images by keeping them either encrypted or in a private bucket.
 Figure out how to work it out with OpenAI.
 - [ ] Fix the manifest.json and everything so that it works as a PWA
 - [ ] Add a search for the threads to find a specific girl name.
+- [ ] Implement google vision to extract the girls names.
+OpenAI screams.

 # To-Do